sher0u/sher0u/README.md

 - 👋 Hi, I’m @sher0u
-- 👀 I’m interested in New technology and Cyber Security ..
+- 👀 I’m interested in Cyber Security ..

 <!---
 sher0u/sher0u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.